isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <u><b>(A) Designated VTL Flights</b></u>

 Those arriving in Singapore on a designated VTL flight are not required to serve a Stay-Home Notice (SHN).
-Instead, they will undergo a COVID-19 PCR tests on-arrival at the airport, as well as  on Day 3 and Day 7 of their arrival in Singapore.
+Instead, they will undergo a COVID-19 PCR tests on-arrival at the airport.
 They must meet the requirements to be eligible for a designated VTL flight.
 Upon the completion of their on-arrival COVID-19 PCR test, travellers must commute directly to their declared self-isolation accommodation.
 They must self-isolate there until they are notified of a negative PCR test result.

 <u><b>(B) Non-Designated Flights</b></u>